 Historians have long debated the origins of Nazism.
-One common interpretation is that Nazism was a new development, a creature of the troubled period after World War I. It was fuelled by post-war political instability and the economic suffering of the 1920s; the Weimar period was hampered by conditions that allowed Nazism to take root and grow like a malignant tumour.
-This idea is supported by the rise of totalitarianism in other places.
-The interwar period is often called the ‘age of dictators’ because there were several, including Stalin in Soviet Russia, Mussolini in Italy and Franco in Spain.
-But arguing that Nazism was just an angry political reaction to difficult conditions is also simplistic.
+A common view is that Nazism was a new development, a creature of the troubled period after World War I, fuelled by post-war political instability and the economic suffering of the 1920s.
+The Weimar period was hampered by conditions that allowed Nazism to take root and grow like a malignant tumour.
+This idea is supported by the rise of totalitarianism in other places, such as Italy and Spain.
+Arguing that Nazism was just an angry reaction to difficult conditions, however, is simplistic.
 The origins of Nazi ideas are complex and more deeply rooted in German history.
 Core elements of Nazi ideology, such as militarism and pan-German nationalism, can be traced back to the mid-1800s.
-At this stage of history, there was no German nation, only a cluster of 26 German-speaking kingdoms, duchies and city-states.
-But there was also a growing nationalist movement that demanded the unification of these regions into a greater German nation.
+At this point in history, there was no German nation, only a cluster of 26 German-speaking kingdoms, duchies and city-states – but there was also a growing nationalist movement that demanded the unification of these regions into a greater German nation.
 A unified Germany, they argued, could stand against France, Russia and Britain and claim its rightful place as a European power.
 This German nationalism, voiced mainly by writers and radical politicians, was strong, impatient and demanding.
-It also had a darker side, since many of these nationalists were vehement anti-Semites; they often blamed a Jewish conspiracy for sabotaging or holding back German unification.
+It also had a darker side because many of these nationalists were vehement anti-Semites.
+They often blamed a Jewish conspiracy for sabotaging or holding back German unification.

-The driving force behind the creation of Germany was Prussia, the largest of the German-speaking kingdoms.
+Prussia, the largest of the German-speaking kingdoms, was the driving force behind a unified Germany.
 Comprehensive victories in wars with Austria (1866) and France (1871) affirmed Prussia as Europe’s foremost military power.
-The other Germanic kingdoms, once hesitant about joining a confederation and ceding their own power, began to see the advantages in belonging to a German Empire backed by Prussian military might.
-The unification of Germany was formalised in the Palace of Versailles in January 1871.
-Within three months the newborn German state had a constitution, a parliament (the Reichstag) a monarchy (the Hohenzollern dynasty) and a chancellor (Otto von Bismarck).
-Almost all aspects of the new Germany were dominated by Prussians.
-The German kaisers were Prussian kings; the government and military high command were dominated by Prussian Junkers (landed aristocrats).
+The other Germanic kingdoms, once hesitant about joining a confederation and surrendering their own power, began to see the advantages in unification.
+The creation of Germany was formalised in the Palace of Versailles in January 1871.
+Within three months, the newborn German state had a constitution, a parliament (the Reichstag), a monarchy (the Hohenzollern dynasty) and a chancellor (Otto von Bismarck).
+Most aspects of this newly-formed Germany were dominated by Prussians.
+The German Kaisers were Prussian kings; the government and military high command were dominated by Prussian Junkers (landed aristocrats).
 The new imperial government was conservative, resistant to democratic reform and extremely militaristic.
 It was also authoritarian and imposed its policies with little or no consultation.
 In the first years of Wilhelmine Germany, the national government weakened the power of the provincial assemblies, reformed the legal system, passed policies that segregated Protestants and Catholics and discouraged or suppressed non-German languages.